Reviews You Can Rely On

 Our Verdict

 The price of entry into the world of skiing can be a difficult barrier to overcome.
 Salomon is clearly mindful of this issue and offers the affordable QST 92 as a reasonable way to upgrade your gear.
 This exciting-looking ski is tuned toward intermediate- to advanced-level skiers.
 The combination of a thirty-percent rocker and overly pronounced tip and tail width allows for easier early edge grip while carving.
 Powder performance is this ski's one weakness, though if you're improving your skills, you're probably not looking to charge through deep snow.
 Our test team firmly believes that the QST 92 offers realistic performance in a high-quality package at an unbeatable price point.
-This isn't the highest-scoring option in our review of the best skis, but it certainly presents the best overall value.
+This isn't the highest-scoring option in our men's skis review, but it certainly presents the best overall value.

 REASONS TO BUY